Schizophrenia & Delusional Disorders – Points to Remember

 • Avolition is the lack of motivation

-• A flat affect is the absence of emotional expression
+• A flat effect is the absence of emotional expression

 • Haloperidol is an antipsychotic medication.
 It is also used to control tics and vocal utterances that are part of Tourette syndrome